iplane787/Academic-Website-WJS/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-My name is Jia-Shun Wang (王佳顺).
+Hi, my name is Jia-Shun Wang (王佳顺).
 It‘s pronounced as /wang dʒʌ soun/.
 For convenience, you can call me Jason Wang.
 Now I'm a postgraduate student studying Physical Oceanography in Harbin Engineering University (Qingdao) and The First Institute of Oceanography.
 I like collecting various websites and the DOIs of paper.
 I have lots of accounts on the Internet, such as twitter, facebook, github, steam, bilibili...So you can find me everywhere. （｡･ω･｡)つ━☆・*。
  U-5057-2018 ORCID:0000-0002-6442-9258

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.